wasserstadtspindlersfeld/home/faq/faq.md

 ## How does the heating system work?

-The heating system is using warm water, which is propageted to the floor heating pipes and also to the wall radiators.
+The heating system is using warm water, which is propagated to the floor heating pipes and also to the wall radiators.
 The controller is responsible to open/close the warm water valves at a certain temperature.

 Good to know:
 - The heating system is slow, if you change the controller settings it will take a while (could be day) to see the impact